ConfusedVorlon/HSObserver/README.md

 }
 ```

 Unlike a standard notification, waveObserver is fully released when Watcher is released.
+(Posting a wave notification will not call the `//Do Something` code)

 ## Notifications can be Activated and Deactivated